KrotosBenjamin/KrotosBenjamin.github.io/pages/about.md

 Dr. Kynon Jade Benjamin is proud to be the first doctor in his family.
 Dr. Benjamin earned his GED with the support of his mother before moving on to Indiana University–Purdue University Indianapolis (IUPUI).
-At IUPUI, Dr. Benjamin completed his work study at a neuroscience research laboratory, which started his scientific research journey.
+At IUPUI, Dr. Benjamin completed his work-study placement in a neuroscience research laboratory, which started his scientific research journey.
-In his predoctoral studies, Dr. Benjamin designed and implemented drug delivery and drug development assays as well as developed bioinformatic pipelines for differential expression analysis for Angelman syndrome - a neurodevelopmental disorder.
-In his subsequent postdoctoral fellowship at the Lieber Institute for Brain Development and Johns Hopkins University School of Medicine, he developed computational pipelines for large-scale transcriptional (bulk and single-cell), genetic, and functional associations analyses in postmortem brain and brain (i.e., cerebral and striatal) organoids.
+In his predoctoral studies, Dr. Benjamin designed and implemented drug-delivery and drug-development assays and developed bioinformatics pipelines for differential expression analysis in Angelman syndrome, a neurodevelopmental disorder.
+During his subsequent postdoctoral fellowship at the Lieber Institute for Brain Development and Johns Hopkins University School of Medicine, he developed computational pipelines for large-scale transcriptional (bulk and single-cell), genetic, and functional association analyses in postmortem brain tissue and cerebral and striatal brain organoids.

 Throughout his research career, Dr. Benjamin's experiences have reinforced the **importance of supporting others and fostering collaborative